How to Dehydrate Peas: Easy Steps for Fresh, Frozen & Canned

 These screens are readily available where you purchased your dehydrator, and yes, Amazon.com has them!

-Nesco ACCESSORIES at Amazon
+Nesco ACCESSORIES Available on Amazon

 Nesco Solid Fruit Roll Sheets